sudara/alonetone/README.markdown

       aws-s3 (if you use Amazon S3 to store files) rubyzip (for extracting mp3s from zip files) mocha (for rspec)

+You can install all of the gem dependencies using one of three ways:

+1. **Bundler**

+   If you have the Bundler gem installed, you can install all of the dependencies like so:

+   `    bundle update`

+2. **Rake**

-You can let the system install all required gems for you using following command:
+   Otherwise, you can install all the required gems using the following command:

-      rake gems:install
+   `    rake gems:install`

    NOTE: On a Windows install using InstantRails with Rails 2.2.2 and RubyGems 1.3, an error such as 'uninitialized constant ApplicationController::ALONETONE' might present itself when using the 'rake gems:install' command.
 However, I found that if you install all of the gems manually that you can ignore this error message.

+3. **Manual installation**

-You can also install them manually:
+   If you have troubles with the above, you can also install them manually:

-			sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha
+   `    sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha`

    You may need to install imagemagick before rmagick.
 If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev'.
-If you are on a Mac, you can 'sudo port install imagemagick'
+If you are on a Mac, you can 'sudo port install imagemagick'.

-You'll need to install rails 2.1 gem or have a copy in the vendor directory.
+#### Database setup

 Then, you can create a development database, run all migrations and load some bootstrap data with:

       rake db:remake

+#### Logging in

-After bootstrap data is loaded, you can login using test account with username=test, password=test.
+After the bootstrap data is loaded, you can login using the test account (username=test, password=test).

 You will see session and current\_user information at the end of each page after login.
-You can turn it off by changing show\_debug_info to false in alonetone.yml
+You can turn it off by changing show\_debug_info to false in alonetone.yml.

-After login, click on "Upload" button to upload your first mp3.
+After login, click on the "Upload" button to upload your first mp3.

 ### License